-Outcome: Kanjinti will be covered as a medical benefit should not be added to the pharmacy formularies.
+Outcome: Kanjinti will be covered as a medical benefit for GHP Family.
 Kanjinti will not require a prior authorization.

 Additional evidence of the criteria used to make this decision can be found in the drug review presented to the committee.